 Less Than Significant.
-Site grading and preparation would drain the site to two detention basins located on the south side of the site.
+Site grading and preparation would drain the site to a retention tank located on the east side of the site.
 This change in drainage would not result in substantial flooding on- or off-site and would not alter the course of a stream or river.
 A less than significant impact would occur, and no mitigation measures are required.